 - Ragtime Cowboys (2014; by Loren D. Estleman) | Buy this book | Buy the audio | Kindle it!

-In this wild historical romp, Siringo teams up with fellow former Pinkerton op, Dashiell Hammett, in 1921 Hollywood.
+In this wild historical romp of a novel, Siringo teams up with fellow former Pinkerton op, Dashiell Hammett, in 1921 Hollywood.
 Jack London, Wyatt Earp and Joseph Kennedy are along for the ride.

 - CHARLIE SIRINGO

 Directed by Kevin G. Cremin

 Also starring Chad Lowe, Stephen Macht, Keith Szarabajka, Floyd ‘Red Crow’ Westerman, William Sanderson, George Aguilar, Maggie Baird, Michael Horton, Apesanahkwat, Barry Corbin, Crystal Bernard

 Desperate Men: The James Gang and the Wild Bunch